When I was younger, I thought I was invincible. I didn’t need to worry about all those things like Wills or Living Wills.

 Make sure your chosen health care representative has a copy of the Living Will and a clear understanding of what it means and what you want.
 This will be laid out in the Living Will but it is always best to also explain it verbally so the person understands exactly how you feel about life prolonging measures and end of life care.

 Thai doctors are often unwilling to inform a patient and his or her family that he or she is terminal so it is vital that the health care representative be willing to press the doctor for a clear prognosis as to survival, and that the health care representative is willing to get a second or third opinion of your prognosis.

 Finally, I should add that I am not a lawyer.
 But having gone through the process myself I felt it important to share.
 Most people don’t think about a Will.
 But the truth is, no matter your age it is a good idea to have both a Will and a Living Will, because you just never know what is going to happen.
-You should start looking for a lawyer and preparing your Will now.

 None of us can predict the future, except the inevitable—death and taxes.